Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 Boolean

 optional Optimizes processing of large .json files using the stream loader.
-When set to true, the stream loader is enabled.
-See an example on JSFiddle.
+When set to true, the stream loader is enabled Live example.

 useStreamLoader works only when loading files via URL.
 Not compatible with the dataRootPath property.